If you are planning to start a family or are already pregnant, be sure to attend to the following things:

 - Apply for Canada’s Employment Insurance (EI) though Service Canada or QPIP (Quebec) once the baby is born, or sooner if you’ve elected to start maternity leave prior to your due date.

-Maternity Leave Suspends Your Practice
+Maternity and/or Parental Leave Suspends Your Practice

-Note that, when you are on maternity leave, your clinical privileges are essentially suspended, including extender licenses.
+Note that, when you are on maternity and/or parental leave, your clinical privileges are essentially suspended, including extender licenses.
 While on leave, you are not legally covered to be involved in any kind of patient-care activities.